-Tip Two: Create a Bucket List
+Tip #2: Create a Bucket List

-Tip Three.
+Tip #3.
 Choose a Guiding Word

 Simply choose one action word that comes from your heart that you want people around you to see in you.
 Give.
 Gratitude.
 Compassion.
-Choose what you feel inside of you and using that word as your guidepost, your lighthouse, your GPS throughout the year.
+Choose what you feel inside of you and use that word as your mental and emotional GPS throughout the year.